codecrafters-io/build-your-own-shell/stage_descriptions/programmable-completion-02-oi7.md

 - The output matches the format `complete: <command>: no completion specification`
 - The command name in the output matches the one passed to `-p`

-### Notes

-- You can hardcode the output for this stage.
-We'll get to keeping track of completion specifications in the later stages.